-What happens if I miss a dose (Stelara)?
+What happens if I miss a dose (Stelara, Stelara PFS)?

 Call your doctor for instructions if you miss an appointment for your ustekinumab injection.

-What should I avoid while using ustekinumab (Stelara)?
+What should I avoid while using ustekinumab (Stelara, Stelara PFS)?

 Avoid injecting this medication into skin that is bruised, red, tender, or hardened.

-Do not receive a "live" vaccine while you are being treated with ustekinumab, and avoid coming into contact with anyone who has recently received a live vaccine.
+Do not receive a "live" vaccine while using ustekinumab, and avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), oral polio, chickenpox (varicella), BCG (Bacillus Calmette and Guérin), and nasal flu vaccine.
+Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.

 BCG vaccine should not be given for at least 1 year after you receive your last dose of ustekinumab.